Crazy Prepared: Batman

 - When The Joker tried to hypnotize the Dynamic Duo using his hypnosis box, it doesn't work.
 Robin informs the Joker they had taken their Bat-Anti-Hypnosis Pills from the Bat-Pill Dispenser on their Bat-Utility Belts!

-- Parodied in a DC/Wildstorm crossover miniseries here.
+- Parodied in a DC/Wildstorm crossover miniseries.
 The members of Planetary are fighting various Alternate Universe incarnations of Batman, and at one point the Adam West version uses a can of "BAT-FEMALE-VILLAIN-REPELLENT" on Jakita Wagner.

-- This was parodied in an episode of The Simpsons where Krusty was a guest-villain in an old rerun of Batman.
-Krusty's plan was to spin Batman and Robin on a carousel so rapidly that they would apparently "blush themselves to death".
-Fortunately, Batman happened to have a can of Carousel Reversal Spray with him.
+- This is parodied in an episode of The Simpsons where Krusty is a guest-villain in an old rerun of Batman.
+Krusty's plan is to spin Batman and Robin on a carousel so rapidly that they will apparently "blush themselves to death".
+Fortunately, Batman happens to have a can of Carousel Reversal Spray with him.

 Krusty: Uh, what don't you have in that belt?!